jiarong/VirSorter2/README.md

 #### Q: How can I speed up the run?

-A: Here are a few ways: 1) use more cpu cores (-j); 2) filter your contig with length (>1500 or >5000); 3) reduce the viral groups in `--include-groups`.
+A: Here are a few ways: 1) use more cpu cores (-j); 2) filter your contigs on length (>1500 or >5000) with `--min-length`; 3) reduce the viral groups in `--include-groups`.
 For most people interestd in phage, only dsDNAphage and ssDNA are needed, which is the default since version 2.2; 4) increase the threads for hmmsearch (the default is 2) by `virsorter config --set HMMSEARCH_THREADS=4`.
 Usually the IO is the bottleneck, not the CPU though.

 #### Q: How can I tell if an identified viral sequence is provirus?